Athletics

 Everyone Plays, Everyone Succeeds

-Since 2004, when Athletic Director Gregory Dennis joined The Summit, the Silver Knights have won 12 team and six individual state championships.
-In 2022, four athletes came home with the school's first-ever state championship in a relay event.
+Since 2004, when Athletic Director Gregory Dennis joined The Summit, the Silver Knights have won 13 team and six individual state championships.
+In 2023, the girls soccer team won its fourth state trophy and in 2022, four track athletes came home with the school's first-ever state championship in a relay event.

 I enjoy this sport because there’s an event for everyone and the improvements are so measurable.
 The athletes can see their hard work pay off.
 Kim Horning